FREE SHIPPING on orders over $75 International: over $250

 Is original clay still available to potters in Yixing?

 You can still buy the original ZiSha clay from Huang Long Shan.
 We can legally buy it through the official channels.
-There are vendors from whom you buy the original Huang Long Shan clay.
+There are vendors who sell the original Huang Long Shan clay.
 Even now, a few people are licensed to mine from there.

 "The Right of Qin" Handmade Yixing Teapot (ZiSha: ZiNi)